MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/create-certificate-package-signing.md

 This article explains how to create and export a certificate for app package signing using PowerShell tools.
 It's recommended that you use Visual Studio for [Packaging UWP apps](https://msdn.microsoft.com/windows/uwp/packaging/packaging-uwp-apps), but you can still package a Store ready app manually if you did not use Visual Studio to develop your app.

 > [!IMPORTANT]
-> If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to create and sign your app package.
+> If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to import a certificate and sign your app package.
 For more information, see [Package a UWP app with Visual Studio](https://msdn.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).

 ## Prerequisites